pwang13/DevOpsProject/README.md

 The output by the maven will be stored in a textfile.
 The information regarding to each build will be append that text file.
 The content of this text-file will be directed to http requests made to the build server.<br>

 ### Contributions
-@glingna: post-build task, create the markdown file.
+glingna: post-build task, create the markdown file.